vladmalynych/devops-edu/aws/aws-control-tower/README.md

 | You need support for all AWS regions                        | ❌ (limited)           | ✅                |
 | You want full control over IAM, SCPs, and billing manually  | ❌                     | ✅                |

+---

+## Conclusion
+AWS Control Tower is a powerful service for quickly establishing a secure, multi-account AWS environment with built-in governance.
+It is ideal for organizations looking to enforce best practices and streamline account management.
+However, for highly customized setups or when using Infrastructure as Code (IaC) tools like Terraform, manual management may provide the flexibility needed.